Page last updated by KW on 24th February, 2020

 The typical, 4' wide fixed double has the facility to extend by 1' to King size but this encroaches badly on the corridor, making it difficult, if not impossible, to stand beside the bed or access the drawers under.
 The 1' wide extension mattress is stored under the bed.
 This cabin does have excellent storage for clothing and paraphernalia.

 The 'make-up' dinette double, at just 3'6" wide, is 'cosy' for a couple and might not be adequate for large people, except as a single bed.
 It is however typical of narrowboat 'make-up' second doubles.
 In daytime mode it is a comfortable 'L' shaped sofa with storage under.
 Access to the storage across the end is reasonable but that under the long side is obstructed when the 'extension' is pushed in.
 Until we get around to opening the front panel this will serve as storage for things we don't need regular access to.
-Given the storage issues for anyone sleeping here it's helpful to reserve the high level cupboard for personal things.
+Given the storage issues for anyone sleeping here it's helpful to reserve part of the high level cupboard for personal things.

 The saloon, with its en-suite toilet and washbasin and, optionally, a Super-King size double, is definitely the 'Master' suite.
 In daytime mode it is two long settees that can serve as two single berths or can be combined to fill the space across the boat.
 There are two table leg sockets for one or both of the small tables, or indeed the large table from the diner.